-The following "Use of Proceeds" information relates to the registration statement on Form F-1, as amended (File Number 333-227940), or the F-1 Registration Statement, in relation to our initial public offering of 2,600,000 ADSs representing 104,000,000 Class A ordinary shares, at an initial offering price of US\$7.80 per ADS.
+The following "Use of Proceeds" information relates to the registration statement on Form F-1, as amended (File Number 333-227940) (the "F-1 Registration Statement"), in relation to our initial public offering of 2,600,000 ADSs representing 104,000,000 Class A ordinary shares, at an initial offering price of US\$7.80 per ADS, and the registration statement on Form F-3, as amended (File Number 333-264942) (the "F-3 Registration Statement"), in relation to our November 2022 Offering of (1) 3,654,546 ADSs, (2) the Pre-Funded warrants to purchase 1,800,000 ADSs in lieu of the ADSs being offered, and (3) the Warrants to purchase up to 5,454,546 ADSs.

 Our initial public offering closed in November 2018.
 Maxim Group LLC and AMTD Tiger were the representatives of the underwriters for our initial public offering.
 The F-1 Registration Statement was declared effective by the SEC on November 19, 2018.
-For the period from the effective date of the F-1 Registration Statement to December 31, 2018, the total expenses incurred for our company's account in connection with our initial public offering was approximately US\$1.9 million.
+For the period from the effective date of the F-1 Registration Statement to December 31, 2018, the total expenses incurred for our company's account in connection with our initial public offering was approximately US\$3.9 million.
 We received net proceeds of approximately US\$15.0 million from our initial public offering.
 None of the transaction expenses included payments to directors or officers of our company or their associates, persons owning more than 10% or more of our equity securities or our affiliates.
 None of the net proceeds from the initial public offering were paid, directly or indirectly, to any of our directors or officers or their associates, persons owning 10% or more of our equity securities or our affiliates.

-For the period from November 19, 2018, the date that the Form F-1 Registration Statement was declared effective by the SEC, to the date of this annual report, we have used approximately US\$8.4 million for the payment of professional fees, insurance fees, compensation to directors and general corporate purposes of the net proceeds received from our public offerings.
+For the period from November 19, 2018, the date that the Form F-1 Registration Statement was declared effective by the SEC, to the date of this annual report, we have used approximately all of the net proceeds received from our initial public offering for the payment of professional fees, insurance fees, compensation to directors and general corporate purposes.